 Thrilled to have two Not so dear Jenny poems & an interview up on Foundry Journal, & honored that the poems are paired with this lovely photograph by Ben Giles.
 I've long been a fan of Giles's collages.
 Many thanks to Foundry editor Elizabeth Onusko.

 The Chicago Review of Books's Timothy Moore interviewed me about the making of Woo & Isolde, books I love, why I became a writer, secrets I keep from myself, what I'm reading & other things...

-I was invited to write a little piece for The Next Best Book Blog: Where Writers Write & I ended up writing about my cat.
+I was invited to write a piece about my writing space for The Next Best Book Blog: Where Writers Write & I ended up writing about my cat.

 Thanks to Susie Rodarme over at Book Riot for including Woo & Isolde in "8 Small Press Books to Check Out in August."
 Features micro reviews of books from Catapult, Dzanc Books, Rose Metal Press & more.

 A big THANK YOU to Nina MacLaughlin for this beautiful little write-up of Woo & Isolde in The Boston Globe.
 Thanks also to my pal Emma Young's mom Terre whose keen eye spotted it in the book section & to Emma for sending me pictures to prove it.

 I made a Woo & Isolde themed playlist for Large-Hearted Boy: Book Notes, featuring Maria Callas, Sheku Kanneh-Mason, Erasure & many more.
 Thanks to David Gutowski for giving me an excuse to write about Madame Butterfly, odd couples, body snatchers, coming out to my father etc.